Redvers Encryption Device

 How it Works

-The Redvers Encryption Device consists of a pair of efficient, easy to use, COBOL subroutines (RCENCRYP and RCDECRYP) that encrypt and decrypt data strings as required.
+The Redvers Encryption Module consists of a pair of efficient, easy to use, COBOL subroutines (RCENCRYP and RCDECRYP) that encrypt and decrypt data strings as required.
 These subroutines may be called in batch or on-line modes.

 Data to be encrypted (plaintext) is passed to RCENCRYP in the form of a character string held in application storage.
 RCENCRYP then returns the equivalent encrypted string (ciphertext).
-Parameter information, including the string lengths, confidentiality mode and encryption key are transferred in a fixed format communication block.
+Parameter information, including the string length, confidentiality mode and encryption key are transferred in a fixed format communication block.

 Decryption is performed by passing the ciphertext string to RCDECRYP along with the communication block.
-RCDECRYP then returns the equivalent readable plaintext.
+RCDECRYP then returns the equivalent, readable plaintext.

 Secure test data can also be generated by RCENCRYP based on the encrypted ciphertext.
-Alphanumeric values are returned in the form of a base64 character string and numeric values are returned as an integer.
+Alphanumeric values are returned in the form of a Base64 character string and numeric values are returned as an integer.

 Technical Information